haydonryan/dell-fan-proxy/README.md

 For R7515, R540 non hot swap fans.

 # Background
 I run an R7515 in my homelab.
 It's in a separate room upstairs (from my office) with the door open, I can hear it from my office downstairs.
-It makes the room unuseable that it sits in, for anyhting else but storage.
+It makes the room unusable that it sits in, for anything else but storage.

 At 43% FAN, I can barely hear it from downstairs, 35% is really not too bad, up close.

-Looking into it, I've got some non dell hardware( like many others do in homelabs) that the idrac controller doesn't konw how to talk to.
+Looking into it, I've got some non dell hardware( like many others do in homelabs) that the idrac controller doesn't know how to talk to.
 So the idrac just ramps the fans up to compensate for that one device.

 I also noticed that at idle (which the machine sits 90% of the time) there is a 3 degree C differential between inlet and outlet temp, with the cpu being nice and cool.

 # Why
-Dell support told me I'm not using the server for it's usecase (Datacetner usage) - They're correct.
+Dell support told me I'm not using the server for it's usecase (Datacenter usage) - They're correct.
 Don't want to modify the firmware (it's signed anyways) Thought this would be an interesting project tom get more into electronics and control boards.